 How to Request Traffic School in California

 Traffic school can get you out of hot water and keep your driving record a little cleaner, but not everyone has that option.
-If you're going to traffic school, then you've probably got three things under your belt:
+If you're going to a California traffic school, then you've probably got three things under your belt:

 • A valid driver's license